-The National Pipeline Survivor Network (NPS3) is a program of the Pipeline Safety Coalition that is working to facilitate the creation of a national grassroots-led movement for direct outreach and pipeline safety advocacy to local, regional, and national decision-makers and a hub of practical resources for impacted individuals and communities in the event of pipeline-related disasters and traumatic events.
+The National Pipeline Survivor Network (NPS3) is a program of the Pipeline Safety Coalition that is working to facilitate the creation of a national grassroots-led movement for direct outreach and pipeline safety advocacy to local, regional, and national decision-makers.
+In the future, we hope to build NPS3 into an information hub serving individuals and communities directly impacted by pipeline infrastructure disasters and related traumatic events.

 NPS3 has four primary goals: